 “In Canada, the Proceeds of Crime (Money Laundering) and Terrorist Financing Act specifies the information that financial institutions, including insurance companies, and other organisations such as casinos and real estate brokers, must collect about their clients.” – Equitable.ca

-In a recent local blog, BC Attorney General David Eby exposed a ring of Money Lauder’s a casino operation that is in Ontario and BC, read about it here.
+In a recent local blog, BC Attorney General David Eby exposed a ring of Money Lauder’s, a casino operation in Ontario and BC; read about it here.